-- feel safe in our school in order to promote effective learning. - work and learn together to the best of our ability. - be treated with dignity and respect.
+- feel safe in our school in order to promote effective learning. - work and learn together to the best of our ability. - be treated with dignity and respect. - access our rights as laid out in the UNCRC

 7. Rewards and sanctions